 Also as all our Observers are volunteers we ask that you contribute £10 per ride towards their fuel and running costs.

 After the first year it will be necessary to maintain both memberships.
-The WaBAM subscription is currently £12pa, whilst annual membership of IAM RoadSmart is £38.
+The WaBAM subscription is currently £15pa, whilst annual membership of IAM RoadSmart is currently £38.
 These subscription fees may change each year.

 You must have an A2 motorcycle license or above.